 We consider that an authentic spiritual community should rely on a core of people in which profound spiritual values are already very present, because of the deep transformations and inner spiritual maturity that have already happened in them.

-In order to have self-inquiry, love, and the constant awareness of the present moment there is a need for spiritual maturity, a different level of consciousness that represents the background on which the relationships in the Hridaya Community happen.
+In order to have Self-Enquiry, love, and the constant awareness of the present moment there is a need for spiritual maturity, a different level of consciousness that represents the background on which the relationships in the Hridaya Community happen.

 If the experienced members of the community (the teachers and administrative team) naturally act with an open heart, deeply understand the attitude of karma yoga, are honest and humble, have the will to help and serve, and meditate and practice yoga regularly to avoid becoming blasé and bored, then the living core of the community radiates.
 They can act as a catalyst and inspiration for all the other people in the community.
 They can be the living examples of the fact that the paradigms we use and the practices we do are valid.
 And thus, they can be an inspiration for other people to live in the same way.